joeldotdias/jsdoc-switch.nvim/README.md

 # jsdoc-switch.nvim

-A tiny plugin for toggling jsdoc checking while preserving the rest of your configuration (pretty sure about the latter part)
+A tiny plugin for toggling jsdoc checking while preserving the rest of your lsp configuration

 ## Why
 I like JSDoc but not all the time.
 Needed a way to quickly turn it on or off based on the task I was doing.